Galaxy S20 Vs Galaxy S20 FE

 Durability

-The Galaxy S20 was released in March 2020, and the S20 FE followed in October 2020.
-Both devices received three major Android operating system updates, bringing them up to Android 13.
-Security updates for the S20 likely concluded in early 2024, while the S20 FE may have received security patches until late 2024 or early 2025 due to its later release date.
+• Software Longevity: Both models received three major Android operating system updates, bringing them up to Android 13.
+Security updates for the Galaxy S20 likely concluded in early 2024, while the Galaxy S20 FE may have received security patches until late 2024 or early 2025 due to its later release date.
+As of 2026, both devices are past their major OS update cycles, but can still run most current applications.

 Year of Release